 How to start the conversation

-- Bring it up when discussing a health problem which has recently developed or got worse: “Have you ever asked your doctor whether your condition or medication could affect your driving?”
+Bring it up when discussing a health problem that has recently developed or got worse: “Have you ever asked your doctor whether your condition or medication could affect your driving?”

 Dad doesn’t drive at night any more – he feels his eyesight isn’t good enough.
 And he only drives short distances.

 Look at your options